SpectraL519/cpp-ap/docs/tutorial.md

 */
 ```

-Boolean flags store `true` by default but you can specify whether the flag should store `true` or `false` when used:
+By default, flags store `true` when parsed from the command-line.
+You can invert this behavior:

 ```cpp
 parser.add_flag<false>("disable_another_option", "dao").help("disables option: another option");